MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/advanced-management.md

 ## Licensing

 SharePoint Advanced Management is a per-user license.
 To use SharePoint Advanced Management, you must have a license for each user in your organization.
-Licenses are assigned in the Microsoft 365 admin center by a global administrator.
 Users must be licensed for SharePoint K, P1, or P2 via standalone or a Microsoft 365 suite.

 You can purchase the *SharePoint Advanced Management Plan 1* add-on in the Microsoft 365 admin center, through a Channel Service Partner (CSP), or through volume licensing enrollment.
 Contact your Microsoft account manager for further information.